Friday, November 21, 2008

 Favorite production company – Disney

-– Craving constant inspiration for life itself, the more lovable loser the better the movie, the Disney biopics were designed to cater to him.
+The Patheticist – Craving constant inspiration for life itself, the more lovable loser the better the movie, the Disney biopics were designed to cater to him.

 Favorite movies – Remember the Titans, The Rookie, Dave